ndrplz/semiparametric/README.md

 ### Description and usage

-If everything went well,, you should see a GUI like the following:
+You should now see a GUI like the following:

 <p align="center">
   <img src="imgs/viewport.png"/ alt="Viewport" width="80%">